Behind the videos

 Directors Log: Drummer Jon Moss and Guitarist Roy Hay and Mikey Craig had all taken tap dancing lessons, intending to emulate Fred Astir in the video, But they all seem to have gotten hit with a fit of shyness, and were too embarrassed to go through with their big “hoofing” break in front of the stage crew.
 Their tap dancing scene was cut out of the script and replaced with them just dancing.

 Fun Notes: There is one famous Super Model as one of the 12 tap dancers.
 It’s Naomi Campbell.
-This was here second job as an extra, she was only 9 years old at the time "I’ll Tumble 4 Ya" music video was filmed.
+This was her second job as an extra, she was only 9 years old at the time "I’ll Tumble 4 Ya" music video was filmed.

-George gives the clown a smile as they make there way in to the dance rehearsal.
+George gives the clown a smile as they make there way into the dance rehearsal.
 Boy George smiles as he enters the rehearsal having his wily ways amidst the crowd of female dancers.

 The tap dancers look like mini versions of Radio City Music Halls fabled Rockettes, and George is seen tap dancing a little bit.
 George is wearing his black hat and long white smock shirt, Mikey looks like a bit like Harpo Marx, and conveys some of the Marx Brothers comical zaniness.